-The driver and front passenger's seat belts are equipped with a pretensioner which is designed to be activated together with the front airbags in response to a severe frontal impact.
+The driver and front passenger's seat belt pretensioners are designed to be activated in response to a severe frontal impact.

-When the airbag sensor detects the shock of a severe frontal impact, the front seat belt is quickly drawn back in by the retractor so that the belt snugly restrains the front seat occupants.
+When the airbag sensor detects the shock of a severe frontal impact, the front seat belts are quickly drawn back in by the retractors so that the belts snugly restrain the front seat occupants.

-The seat belt pretensioners are activated even with no passenger in the front seat.
+The front seat belt pretensioners are activated even with no passenger in the front seat.